 Study of the biochemical similarity of identified strains of Escherichia coli

 The Hierarchical Ascending Classification (AMP) the biochemical characteristics of Escherichia coli strains based on Euclidean distance according to Ward’s method and analysis of dendrogram generated by this AMP allowed to classify the identified Escherichia coli strains into Three (3) groups (Figure 2).
-Groups 1 and 3 comprise 60% and 40% of the strains respectively.
+Groups 1 and 3 comprise 60% and 40% of the strains, respectively.
 Group 2 is a single strain (E. coli2.1).
 Factorial analysis of the different biochemical characteristics discriminates the three (3) groups on the basis of six (6) characters (ADH, LDC, IND, GEL, INO and RHA).
 Group 1 is characterized by the absence of DHA and groups 2 and 3 by the presence of DHA.
 Group 3 is distinguished from the second by glucose fermentation.

 Figure 2.
 Dendrogram generated by hierarchical ascending classification of the biochemical characteristics of Escherichia coli strains